 Doctor of Pharmacy (Pharm D)

-Following admission to the professional division, the entry-level Pharm.D. program students will complete a Bachelor of Science in Pharmaceutical Sciences (BSPS) degree prior to more focused course work in pharmacotherapy and the practice of pharmacy.
-Students in the entry-level Pharm.D. track who have completed the BSPS degree at The University of Toledo are eligible to continue in the Pharm.D. program.
+Following admission to the professional division, the entry-level Pharm.D. program students must successfully complete a Bachelor of Science in Pharmaceutical Sciences (BSPS) degree prior to more focused course work in pharmacotherapy and the practice of pharmacy.
+Students in the entry-level Pharm.D. track who have completed the BSPS degree at The University of Toledo are eligible to matriculate into the last two years of the Pharm.D. program.

 To graduate with a Pharm.D. degree, students must meet the current academic performance standards.
 Only students who successfully complete the Pharm.D. degree will qualify for pharmacy licensure.
 A total of 129.5 semester hours is required for graduation with the BSPS-Pharm.D. track degree.
 A total of 69 graduate semester hours is required for graduation with the Pharm.D. degree.
 The curriculum is outlined below.